open-mmlab/mmsegmentation/docs/en/advanced_guides/engine.md

 optimizer = dict(type='SGD', lr=0.0003, weight_decay=0.0001)
 ```

 To modify the learning rate of the model, just modify the `lr` in the config of optimizer.
-You can also directly set other arguments according to the [API doc](https://pytorch.org/docs/stable/optim.html?highlight=optim#module-torch.optim) of PyTorch.
+More details could be found in [API doc](https://pytorch.org/docs/stable/optim.html?highlight=optim#module-torch.optim) of PyTorch.

 For example, if you want to use `Adam` with the setting like `torch.optim.Adam(params, lr=0.001, betas=(0.9, 0.999), eps=1e-08, weight_decay=0, amsgrad=False)` in PyTorch, the config should looks like: